An ultimate guide to snowboarding for creative and tech people (and everyone else).

 In this article we will take a thorough look at snowboarding.
 Whether you are just thinking about trying it for the first time or you already have some experience behind you, we will equip you with a lot of knowledge and practical tips to help you on your snowboarding journey.

-Set up, progress, have fun – the key ingredients of snowboarding
+The key ingredients of snowboarding

 There is much more to snowboarding than we realize just by looking at someone riding on a snowboard down the slope.

-Snowboarding can resonate with the geek inside us because it has gadgets, it requires systematic approach to our own progress and it provides a lot of satisfaction and fun we typically find in the creative process.
+Snowboarding can resonate with the geek inside us because it has gadgets, it requires a systematic approach to our own progress and it provides a lot of satisfaction and fun we typically find in the creative process.

 Let’s face it, we love getting new stuff – new gear we can play with, comparing it to the old one looking for any tiny impact it can have on our experience and performance.